Acute accent: Tone

 In the Quốc Ngữ system for Vietnamese, the Yale romanization for Cantonese, the Pinyin romanization for Mandarin Chinese, and the Bopomofo semi-syllabary, the acute accent indicates a rising tone.
 In Mandarin, the alternative to the acute accent is the number 2 after the syllable: lái = lai2.
 In Cantonese Yale, the acute accent is either tone 2, or tone 5 if the vowel(s) are followed by 'h' (if the number form is used, 'h' is omitted): má = ma2, máh = ma5.

-In African languages and Athabaskan languages, it frequently marks a high tone, e.g., Yoruba apá 'arm', Nobiin féntí 'sweet date', Ekoti kaláwa 'boat', Navajo t’áá 'just'.
+In African languages and Athabaskan languages, it frequently marks a high tone, e.g., Yoruba apá 'arm', Nobiin féntí 'sweet date', Ekoti kaláwa 'boat', Navajo tʼáá 'just'.

 The acute accent is used in Serbo-Croatian dictionaries and linguistic publications to indicate a high-rising accent.
 It is not used in everyday writing.

 Disambiguation

 The acute accent is used to disambiguate certain words which would otherwise be homographs in the following languages: